-The Farm Bill authorizes key programs that help counties make critical investments in infrastructure. economic development, workforce training, nutrition and conservation.
+The Farm Bill authorizes key that help counties programs make critical investments infrastructure. economic in development, workforce training, nutrition and conservation.
 Preserving and expanding these programs is vital to the continued prosperity of all counties and the residents we serve.